dirtymined13/Inner-Self/README.md

 </details>

 ### Custom NPC Brains
-Inner Self uses the context of your scenario to build minds that *don't* contradict your creative vision.
-Your existing plot components should be respected without any extra effort required.
+Inner Self uses the full context of your scenario to form minds follow your creative vision.
+No extra effort required.

-For advanced control, you can load NPC brains with initial thoughts:
+But if you want more advanced control, you have the option to load NPC brains with initial thoughts too:

 <details>
 <summary><b>optional steps (click to expand)</b></summary>